AscendingPassage.com HOME PAGE.

 The men who built Thebes lived in the beginning of

-time, and had not yet discovered the thing which to us to-day seems so
+time, and had not yet discovered the thing which to us today seems so

 simple--namely, the vault.
 And yet they were marvellous pioneers,

-rectitude, the straight line, the right angle, the vertical line, of
+doubt, slumbered in mysterious germ in the human brain: the straight line, the right angle, the vertical line, of

-which Nature furnishes no example, even symmetry, which, if you
+which Nature furnishes no example.
+Even symmetry, which, if you

 consider it well, is less explicable still.
 They employed symmetry